PCGen/pcgen-deprecated/pcgen/installers/release-notes/README.md

-# What's new for v6.00.0 RC1
+# What's new for v6.00.0

-PCGen v6.00.0 RC1 is the first release candidate for PCGen 6.0.
-It represents a product we believe is ready for production use and which we would like your assistance in testing out.
-In particular the PCGen team would appreciate your feedback on importing your characters and data from earlier versions of PCGen.
+Welcome to PCGen v6.00.0, the latest stable release of PCGen.
+In this release we have introduced a new user interface and made substantial changes under the hood including hundreds of new features.
 The highlights of the changes for PCGen 6.0 are listed below:

 ## Major Changes

 * New user interface
 	* A faster, more responsive GUI, particularly when using multiple characters.